sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 - `C/C++ compilers <../reference/spkg/gcc>`_

-If you have the sufficient privileges (for example, on Linux you can use ``sudo`` to become the ``root`` user), then you can install these packages using the commands for your platform indicated in the pages linked above.
+If you have sufficient privileges (for example, on Linux you can use ``sudo`` to become the ``root`` user), then you can install these packages using the commands for your platform indicated in the pages linked above.
 If you do not have the privileges to do this, ask your system administrator to